lseper/blog/_posts/mariokart-tournaments.md

 ---
 title: 'The Mathematics of Mariokart Tournaments'
-excerpt: 'Why designing a fair and fun tournament for one of Nintendo's most iconic franchises is harder than you think.'
+excerpt: "Why designing a fair and fun tournament for one of Nintendo's most iconic franchises is harder than you think."
 coverImage: '/assets/blog/mariokart-tournament/mk8-deluxe-cover-art.jpeg'
 date: '2023-01-23T05:35:07.322Z'
 author: